Cloake board

 A Cloake board is a piece of equipment used in beekeeping to facilitate raising queen bees.
-Invented by New Zealander Henry Cloake, the Cloake board consists of a queen excluder mounted to a wooden frame.
+Invented by New Zealander Harry Cloake, the Cloake board consists of a queen excluder mounted to a wooden frame.
 The wooden frame contains a slot which allows a "temporary" floor (solid divider) to be inserted.

 Cloake method of queen rearing

-The Cloake method of queen rearing involves a series of stages which divide a colony into a queenright lower colony and a queenless upper colony to improve acceptance of grafted larva, or to facilitate the creation of queen cells naturally.
+The Cloake method of queen rearing involves a series of stages which divide a colony into a queenright lower colony and a queenless upper colony to improve acceptance of grafted larvae, or to facilitate the creation of queen cells naturally.

 Stage one

 Cloake board insertion: The Cloake board is placed between two hive bodies when the queen is known to be in the lower hive body.
 Because a Cloake board either contains or is used with a queen excluder, the laying queen will be restricted to the lower hive body from this point forward.
 Frames containing larvae should be moved to the upper box to encourage nurse bees to come up, these will be needed to attend to the future queen cells.
 At this time the lower entrance to the hive is reversed so that it faces the opposite direction and then closed.
 Without the slide in floor in place, the Cloake Board functions as an upper entrance for workers, who re-orient to enter the hive using the upper entrance.